 House Minority Leader Nancy Pelosi (D-CA): “The epidemic of gun violence in our country continues to challenge the conscience of our nation. … Congress has a moral duty to address this horrific and heartbreaking epidemic.
 Charged with the solemn duty to protect and defend the American people, we must respond to these tragedies with courage, unity and decisive action.”
 For the record, Nancy, you are “charged with the solemn duty” to “support and defend” our Constitution, not your political agenda.
 Asked if she viewed her opportunistic legislative push as a slippery slope toward further gun control, she replied, “I certainly hope so.”
-Pelosi, who has been, for decades, one of the nation’s leading advocate for violence against the most innocent among us — unborn children — insists that she knows “the conscience of our nation” and is the arbiter of “moral duty”?
+Pelosi, who has been, for decades, one of the nation’s leading advocate for violence against the most innocent among us — babies before birth — insists that she knows “the conscience of our nation” and is the arbiter of “moral duty”?

 Sen. Elizabeth Warren (D-MA): “Thoughts and prayers are NOT enough. … We need to have the conversation about how to stop gun violence.
 We need it NOW.”
 (Actually, the “conversation” we need to have is about the ruinous Democrat policies that have spawned a culture of violence, not “gun violence.”)